Using a Distribution to Find Probabilities In Exercises 11–26, fi... | Channels for Pearson+

 Geometric Distribution

 The geometric distribution models the number of trials needed to achieve the first success in a series of independent Bernoulli trials.
 It is characterized by a constant probability of success on each trial.
-In the context of the question, it can be used to find the probability of a certain number of oil tankers stopping at the port on a given day, assuming each day is an independent trial.
+In the context of the question, it can be used to find the probability of a specific number of successes (e.g., oil tankers stopping) over a fixed number of trials (days).

 Recommended video: